Millwall: Industry

 A large site on the north side of Millwall Dock Outer Dock was occupied by the West Ferry Printing Works, the largest newspaper print works in Western Europe.

 Education

 Transport

 South Quay, Crossharbour.
 Mudchute and Island Gardens on the Docklands Light Railway, and Canary Wharf on the London Underground with the Jubilee line serving the nearby Canary Wharf estate.

-Routes 135, 277, D7, D8, N550 all operate within the area.
+Bus routes 135, 277, D7, D8, N550 all operate within the area.

 The nearest pier is Masthouse Terrace Pier for London River Services.

 Millwall is connected to the National Road Network by the north-south Westferry Road A1206.

 On the north bank of the River Thames is the National Trail Thames Path for both cyclists and walkers, and the National Cycle Route 1 on the National Cycle Network, running from Dover to Shetland.